 I appreciate the position that some pastors I know have taken:

-- The pastor of mega-church in California says, "If I am going to work with you in doing this wedding you need to enter into this commitment of purity.
-I'm not going to judge you about the past, but I need for your to commit to a standard of purity (chastity) from this point until your marriage.
+- The pastor of a mega-church in California says to couples who inquire about marriage, "If I am going to work with you in doing this wedding you need to enter into this commitment of purity.
+I'm not going to judge you about the past, but I need for your to commit to a standard of purity (chastity) from this point until your marriage."

 I'd love to hear from you.
 I think a discussion--even an argument--could be helpful.